 – I fine tune the strategy and develop the roadmap together with the client.
 This includes the clients feedback on feasibility: priorities, existing content optimisation, technical fixes, supplier selection, reporting set up…This usually takes 2 days a month for 6 months for a small site

 These are time estimates based on my previous SEO projects, but I always provide a timesheet to the client and work in full transparency.
+I also provide Google Ads services for my SEO clients.

 A bit more about me

 I have always been interested in new business models and start ups.
-Back in 1997 during my studies, I decided to specialise in Air Transportation, knowing there would be new entrants (and jobs for me) as it was the times when of the European Air Transportation was opening up.
+Back in 1997 during my studies, I decided to specialise in Air Transportation, knowing there would be new entrants (and jobs for me) as it was the times when the European Air Transportation was opening up.

-I had just come back from one year “studying” in Galway, Ireland, and I wanted to stay in an international environment.
+I had just come back from one year studying in Galway, Ireland, and I wanted to stay in an international environment.

 Low cost airlines